 The plastic shift bushing is a very common part that needs to be replaced on older Mercedes.
 Can you believe it is the exact same part that was used on all models for over 25 years!
 It is an inexpensive part that can cause big problems if it breaks out.
 It looks easy enough to install but it is not!!!
-Trying to install this oversized bushing in a lever hole up along side the transmission can be a REAL test of your patience.
-It is not only the bushing but the clips that hold the rod on that can also drive you crazy....
+Trying to install this oversized bushing in a lever hole up alongside the transmission can be a REAL test of your patience.
+It is not only the bushing but the clips that hold the rod on that can also drive you crazy...
 Kent went to work to solve this common problem.
 The tools he came up with will eliminate the common headaches when installing your new bushings and could easily cut the time to do it by more than half!
+As seen on Cherry.
+CLICK HERE to watch the full video series on Kent’s R107 rolling restoration.

 This complete kit includes the following: